Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/monitor-for-leaks-of-personal-data.md

 ### <a name="defender-for-cloud-apps-dashboard"></a>Panel de Microsoft Defender for Cloud Apps

-Si todavía no ha empezado a utilizar Defender for Cloud Apps, empiece por iniciarlo.
-Para acceder a Defender for Cloud Apps: <https://portal.cloudappsecurity.com>.
+If you haven't yet started to use Defender for Cloud Apps, begin by starting it up.
+To access Defender for Cloud Apps: <https://portal.cloudappsecurity.com>.

 > [!NOTE]
-> No olvide habilitar "Analizar automáticamente archivos de etiquetas de clasificación de Azure Information Protection" (en la configuración General) al comenzar a usar Defender for Cloud Apps o antes de asignar etiquetas.
-Tras la configuración, Defender for Cloud Apps no vuelve a examinar los archivos existentes hasta que se modifican.
+> Be sure to enable 'Automatically scan files for Azure Information Protection classification labels' (in General settings) when getting started with Defender for Cloud Apps or before you assign labels.
+After setup, Defender for Cloud Apps does not scan existing files again until they are modified.

 :::image type="content" source="../../media/Monitor-for-leaks-of-personal-data-image4.png" alt-text="Panel que muestra información sobre las alertas" lightbox="../../media/Monitor-for-leaks-of-personal-data-image4.png":::